 Blankets & Furniture Pads

 When you’re packing a truck, make sure everything made of wood, or that is fragile, is padded.
 A good rule of thumb is to get a dozen pads for every 5′ of truck space you’ll have.
 I know, it sounds like a lot, but I promise you, it’s better to have more than to run out.
-Furniture pads and blankets could save you thousands of dollars just from avoiding damage.
+Furniture pads and blankets could save you thousands of dollars just by avoiding damage.

 I don’t think I’ve been on a single move where customers didn’t throw some last miscellaneous things, or some pillows and blankets they didn’t want to get dirty, into a trash bag.
 Just have some on hand just in case!